MSBuild Project Files

 TFMs=lite

-msbuild build.proj /t:PackLite
+msbuild /m build.proj /t:PackLite

 PackAll